MariuszJM/Portfolio/_posts/2024-05-15-BuildingPrivateAIServer.md

 While the budget setup boasts a slightly better speed-to-price ratio, the premium setup excels in overall performance.
 The premium setup's RTX 4080 SUPER delivers a substantial performance boost for a reasonable price increase, making it the top pick for demanding AI tasks.
 Though the decision wasn't easy, the phrase "go big or go home" ultimately convinced me to choose the premium option.

 ## Performance Evaluation of the Chosen Setup

 To thoroughly evaluate the performance of my premium setup, I conducted benchmarking using Open Web UI to measure the tokens per second for various AI models.

 Specifically, I tested the premium setup equipped with an RTX 4080 Super and achieved a generation speed of 82 tokens per second for the LLAMA2:7b model.
 This result is notably impressive, surpassing the performance reported in a [YouTube](https://www.youtube.com/watch?v=Ugp6wKio1eE) video, where an Intel Core i9-13900K paired with an RTX 4090 achieved a speed of 75 tokens per second.
 This benchmark demonstrates the exceptional efficiency and capability of my chosen components, reinforcing the value of my configuration choices.

-PS: I've noticed that language models (LLMs) with up to 22 billion parameters, when using 4-bit quantization, run incredibly smoothly on my hardware.
+Note: Due to the limitations in VRAM of my graphics card, models with up to 22 billion parameters run incredibly smoothly when using 4-bit quantization.
+However, for larger models, the performance decreases significantly as the CPU is heavily involved in splitting the inference layer by layer.

 ## Conclusion